poyrazinan/AutoWPMsg/README.md

 - Send a message to multiple contacts etc. (905xxxxxxxx1,905xxxxxxxx2)
 - Send message to all of your contacts with **Herkes** boolean. (evet = true, hayır = false)
 - And easy data modification with excel.
+- Making connection only when try to execute task.
+With this feature it's not try to have WhatsApp Web all the time and you can use WhatsApp Web without use here function.

 ## Dependencies